muratk3n/thirdwave/en/README.md

 approximately, or 10.
 For force mass of $m = 50 kg$ is multiplied by 10, becomes 500 Newtons.

-"You say weight in kilos but talk about push, as in force.
-Kg is not a force unit"
+"You say weight in kilos but talk about push, as in force, kg is not a force unit"

 ---